 Common Challenges in Developing T-Shaped Employees

-Organizations typically encounter these obstacles when building T-shaped capabilities:
+Most organizations run into these obstacles when building T-shaped capabilities:

 Structural Barriers